British Values - democracy, rule of law, individual liberty, mutual respect and tolerance

 - Children learn the British Values, have discussions about their meaning and why they are important and think about how they are seen in school.
 Each class has an interactive display showing the British Values on which they gather ideas of where British Values can be seen in school.

-- School council (a group of class representatives who have been democratically voted in) meets weekly to discuss issues, make decisions and organise events.
+- School council (a group of class representatives who have been democratically voted in) meets regularly to discuss issues, make decisions and organise events.

-- School council reps meet with our locality schools to share ideas and plan events together.
+- School council representatives meet with our locality schools to share ideas and plan events together.

 - The use of ‘talk partners’ and group work allows children to work together in harmony with others, regardless of differences in attainment or gender.

-- British values are also covered in assemblies and PSCHE.
+- British values are also covered in worships and RSHE

-- Through our RE curriculum, children learn about different faiths, cultures, traditions, beliefs, families, ways of life, festivals and special days.
+- Through our RE curriculum and worships, children learn about different faiths, cultures, traditions, beliefs, families, ways of life, festivals and special days.

-- We are investigating a twinning project with a school in Spain.
+- We are investigating a twinning project with a school in Tanzania.

-- We take part in national events, like the Queen’s birthday celebrations, Sports Relief, Jeans for Genes and Children in Need, by holding events of our own.
+- We take part in national events, like the Children in Need, Red Nose Day, Mental Health Awareness Week and World Book Day by holding events of our own.